 Shopify and WooCommerce are two of the best ecommerce platforms for starting online stores.
 Both have a substantial market following, along with a unique and highly advanced set of features.
 And the best part is that you can use both CMSes without the help of a developer.

-WooCommerce, in particular, has about 26% percent market share in the global ecommerce industry as of 2020, due in part to its availability for free downloading.
+According to the w3tech statistics of 2022, WooCommerce, in particular, is used by 20.3% of all the websites who use WordPress in the global ecommerce industry, due in part to its availability for free downloading.
 Also, WooCommerce can adapt to a majority of WordPress themes with a user-friendly interface for the admin as well as the end customer.

 But migrating an online store, specifically Shopify to WooCommerce, can be a hectic task.
 That said, there’s an easy way to export Shopify to WooCommerce.

 - Things to Do Before Migrating From Shopify to WooCommerce

 - Pros and Cons of Switching from Shopify to WooCommerce

 - The 3 Best Tools to Migrate from Shopify to WooCommerce

 - How to Maintain Your Website’s SEO During Store Migration

 Things to Do Before Migrating From Shopify to WooCommerce